edr3x/RUST-Basics/2.understanding_ownership/README.md

 - References don't take ownership of underlying value but points to it
 - References are immutable by nature

+### Rules

+- At any given time, you can have either one mutable reference or any number of immutable references
+- References must always be valid

 ```rust
 fn main(){
      let s1: String = String::from("Hello");